electronstudio/pygame-zero-book/chapters/5_more_games.md

 ## Pong

-Classic bat and ball game
+Pong is a classic bat and ball game.

 \begin{codelisting}
 \codecaption{Pong}